 Cut out changes undertaken as part of Smart Meter roll-out following category A or category B referral by supplier or representative.
 Includes ‘Tier 2’ costs.

 Excludes cut out changes associated with asbestos meter board replacements and routine cut out changes as reported in asset replacement.

+Cyber Resilience

+Activities focused primarily in response to the Network and Information Systems Regulations 2018 (SI 2018/506) (NIS Regulations).

 D